edraj/svelte_dmart/src/routes/Widgets.md

     scope={"public"}
 />

-or with a predefined search text:
+Or with a predefined search text:
 <ListView
     type={QueryType.search}
     space_name={"myspace"}